shuxinpage/shuxinpage.github.io/About.md

 ## About this website

-This website is create by Page Guo.
+This website is create by Shuxin.

 I will write down and share my thoughts with friends all over the world.